Slava/diff.js/README.md

 > -- <cite>[Wikipedia][0]</cite>

 JavaScript implementation of reasonably fast `diff` algorithm.
 [Paper of Eugene
-W. Mayers] was used a reference during implementation.
+W. Mayers][1] was used a reference during implementation.

 First version of algorithm will run in O(N+D^2) time complexity in general cases, where D is the length of difference and N is the length of input.
 The